 Large Print labels are made available in the Painting Galleries.

-Assistance dogs are welcomed to the Museum.
+Guide and assistance dogs are welcome to the Museum.
 A water bowl can be made available from Reception.
 Dogs on leads are welcome in the grounds.

 Accessibility to the website